Multi-scale clustering and source separation of InSight mission seismic data: Stylized example

-This dataset is composed of events with three distinct durations $w$ that are outlined below: \begin{itemize} \item (Large scale, $w=2^{12}$) alternates between two different noises to mimic the change in background noise due to day-night periodicity.
-The first noise is a white noise $\B{x}_1(t)$ and the second one is a multifractal random noise $\B{x}_2(t)$ which is a non-Gaussian noise with intermittency~\cite{Bacry2001multifractal}.
-The large scale signal is then $\B{x}_{\text{large}}(t) = (1-\theta(t))\,\B{x}_1(t) + \theta(t)\,\B{x}_2(t)$ where $\theta(t)$ is equal to $0$ on $[0,w]$ and $1$ on $[w+\eta, 2w-\eta]$ for small $\eta$, is $2w$-periodic and has a smooth junction at $t=w$ and at $t=2w$. \item (Medium scale, $w=2^{10}$) exhibits a single type of events which is a turbulent jet recorded in experimental conditions~\cite{chanal2000intermittency}.
-Each event has a duration $w=2^{10}$ and is placed randomly without overlapping, with as many events as the number of ``days'' defined at large scale. \item (Fine scales, $w=2^8$) is a mixture of two types of transient events with exponential decay.
+\begin{itemize} \item \textbf{Large scale ($w=2^{12}$).} In this timescale, the signal alternates between two different noises to mimic the change in background noise due to day-night periodicity.
+The first noise is a white noise $\B{x}_1(t)$ and the second one is a multifractal random noise $\B{x}_2(t)$ which is a non-Gaussian noise with intermittency~\cite{BacryEtAl_2001}.
+The large-scale signal is then $\B{x}_{\text{large}}(t) = (1-\theta(t))\,\B{x}_1(t) + \theta(t)\,\B{x}_2(t)$ where $\theta(t)$ is equal to $0$ on $[0,w]$ and $1$ on $[w+\eta, 2w-\eta]$ for small $\eta$, is $2w$-periodic and has a smooth junction at $t=w$ and at $t=2w$. \item \textbf{Medium scale ($w=2^{10}$).} This timescale exhibits a single type of events which is a turbulent jet recorded in experimental conditions~\cite{ChanalEtAl_2000}.
+Each event has a duration $w=2^{10}$ and is placed randomly without overlapping, with as many events as the number of ``days'' defined at large scale. \item \textbf{Fine scales ($w=2^8$).} The signal in this timescale is a mixture of two types of transient events with exponential decay.
 First one $\B{x}_3(t) = e^{-|t|}$ is symmetrical in $t=0$, second one $\B{x}_4(t) = e^{-t}\mathbf{1}_{t\geq0}$ is asymmetrical.
-Each of these signals is randomly positioned in the time-series with four times more occurrence than the number of ``days'' in our dataset. \end{itemize} The resulting dataset is a long time-series $\B{x}=\B{x}_\text{large} + \B{x}_\text{medium} + \B{x}_\text{fine}$.
+Each of these signals is randomly positioned in the time-series with four times more occurrence than the number of ``days'' in our dataset. \end{itemize} The resulting dataset is a long time-series $\B{x}=\B{x}_\text{large} + \B{x}_\text{medium} + \B{x}_\text{fine}$. \Cref{fig:synthetic-dataset} shows one realization of this dataset along with the sources in three scales that compose it.